Interview with Costas Galiotis on superlubricity in graphene

 Friction between moving parts can significantly degrade mechanical components and devices.
 The introduction of graphene-enabled superlubricity, a state of ultra-low friction between two surfaces, could reduce wear and tear and enable longer-lasting, more durable dry-lubricated machinery.
 This could be particularly important for the next generation of wind turbines, electrical switches, and micro- and nano-electromechanical systems.

-We interviewed Costas Galiotis, Graphene Flagship Work Package Leader for Composites, based at Graphene Flagship partner FORTH, Greece, who speaks about his research and emphasises the potential of superlubric graphene as a new and effective dry lubricant for moving components.
+Costas Galiotis, Graphene Flagship Work Package Leader for Composites, based at Graphene Flagship partner FORTH, Greece, speaks about his research and emphasises the potential of superlubric graphene as a new and effective dry lubricant for moving components.

 What is superlubricity and how does it arise?